ccollicutt/spring-cloud-gateway-learning-center/workshop/content/exercises/scale-up-down.md

 ## Vertical Scaling

+Not only can we scale out/horizontally by adding more pods, but we can also scale up the resources available to individual pods, ie. "scale vertically".

-By default, the pods will have a request of:
+By default, the pods will have Kubernetes request and limits of:

 |        | Request | Limit |
 |--------|---------|-------|
 | Memory | 256Mi   | 512Mi |
 | CPU    | 500m    | 2     |

+Let's check those now.

 ```execute-1
 kubectl describe pod my-gateway-0 | grep Limits -A 5
 ```

 We can update the configuration.
-In this

 ```editor:append-lines-to-file
 file: ~/demo/my-gateway.yaml